Phase diagram: Pressure vs temperature

 where ΔHfus is the heat of fusion which is always positive, and ΔVfus is the volume change for fusion.
 For most substances ΔVfus is positive so that the slope is positive.
 However for water and other exceptions, ΔVfus is negative so that the slope is negative.

-For multicomponent mixtures, like the ones naturally occurring in hydrocarbon reservoirs, the phase diagram turns into a phase envelope.
-Inside the envelope a liquid and a gas phase coexist while in the outside of the envelope the fluid occurs as a single phase gas or a single phase liquid.
-The images below correspond to the envelope of a mixture of Methane, Ethane, Propane, normal-Butane, iso-Butane, normal-Pentane, iso-Pentane, Hexane, and Heptane.
-Mol fraction compositions are shown on the plots.

 Other thermodynamic properties

 In addition to temperature and pressure, other thermodynamic properties may be graphed in phase diagrams.
 Examples of such thermodynamic properties include specific volume, specific enthalpy, or specific entropy.
 For example, single-component graphs of temperature vs. specific entropy (T vs. s) for water/steam or for a refrigerant are commonly used to illustrate thermodynamic cycles such as a Carnot cycle, Rankine cycle, or vapor-compression refrigeration cycle.

 Any two thermodynamic quantities may be shown on the horizontal and vertical axes of a two-dimensional diagram.
-Additional thermodynamic quantities may each be illustrated in increments as a series of lines – curved, straight, or a combination of curved and straight.
+Additional thermodynamic quantities may each be illustrated in increments as a series of lines—curved, straight, or a combination of curved and straight.
 Each of these iso-lines represents the thermodynamic quantity at a certain constant value.